serversideup/webext-bridge/README.md

 `window` context(s) in tab `A` get unlocked the moment you call `Bridge.allowWindowMessaging(namespace)` somewhere in your extenion's content script(s) that's also loaded in tab `A`.

-Unlike `chrome.runtime.sendMessage` and `chrome.runtime.connect`, which requires extension's manifest to specify sites allowed to talk with the extension, `crx-bridge` has no such measure by design, which means any webpage whether you intended or not, can do `Bridge.sendMessage(msgId, data, 'background')` or something similar that produces same effect, as long as it uses same protocol used by `crx-bridge` and namespace set to same as yours.
+Unlike `chrome.runtime.sendMessage` and `chrome.runtime.connect`, which requires extension's manifest to specify sites allowed to talk with the extension, `webext-bridge` has no such measure by design, which means any webpage whether you intended or not, can do `Bridge.sendMessage(msgId, data, 'background')` or something similar that produces same effect, as long as it uses same protocol used by `webext-bridge` and namespace set to same as yours.

-So to be safe, if you will be interacting with `window` contexts, treat `crx-bridge` as you would treat `window.postMessage` API.
+So to be safe, if you will be interacting with `window` contexts, treat `webext-bridge` as you would treat `window.postMessage` API.

 Before you call `Bridge.allowWindowMessaging`, check if that page's `window.location.origin` is something you expect already.